5ahmnm1920-mep3-G3/VRProject-kkoenig/README.md

 # VRProject-kkoenig

 ### Project description:
-This little 3D VR (using SteamVR) project demonstrates a scene switch implemented with c#.
+This little 3D VR (using SteamVR) project demonstrates a environment puzzle game.
-The VR user has to grab the trash on the plant and put it into a trashcan.
-Then the scene switches to another planet, where you have to collect a new trash.
+The VR user has to grab the trash and put it into a trashcan, but he mustn't put the natural elements into it, otherwise the globe will start rotating.

 ### Development platform:
 Windows 10,